goetas-webservices/xsd2php/README.md

 xsd2php
 =======

-Convert XSD into PHP classes
+Convert XSD into PHP classes.

+With `goetas/xsd2php` you can convert any XSD/WSDL definition into PHP classes.

 Installation with composer
 --------------------------

 `php composer.phar require goetas/xsd2php:dev-master`

-Usage (with Composer)
+Usage
 -----

-With `goetas/xsd2php` you can convert any XSD/WSDL definition into PHP classes.

 The syntax for php executable is: